SharipovRus/SharipovRus/README.md

 I create games in Unity :)

-Here I keep some of my work, as well as additional works that I did in the courses on Data Science
+Here I keep some of my work, as well as additional projects that I did in the courses on Data Science

 ### 📱Contact me: